Ayo-Cyber/slm-packager/docs/INIT_GUIDE.md

-# SLM Init Walkthrough - Interactive Guide
+# SLM Init - Interactive Guide

 This guide shows you **exactly** what to input during `slm init` for different scenarios.